nvnehemias/Company-Financial-Analysis/README.md

 Analysis of financial records

 In this task, create a Python script for analyzing the financial records of your company.
-You will give a set of financial data called budget_data.csv.
+You will give a set of financial data called financial_records.csv.
 In your Python script analyzes the records to calculate each of the following:

 1. The total number of months included in the dataset
 2. The net total amount of "Profit/Losses" over the entire period